VisionSystemsInc/docker_recipes/README.rst

 The recipes can be used directly from dockerhub.
 It is also possible to include this repo as a submodule in the greater project, and building directly from the dockerfiles.

+Many recipes have build arguments.
+This allows you to control what versions (usually) the recipe will use.
+This means the build arg needs to be set when the docker build command is issued, unless you want to use the default value.

+* When using ``docker``, this is done by ``docker build --build-arg key=val ...``.

+* With ``docker-compose`` this can be done by ``docker-compose build --build-arg key=val ...``.

+  * But it is usually better to add it to the ``docker-compose.yml`` file.

+* What you cannot do is add a build ``ARG`` to the global section of the ``Dockerfile`` and expect that default value to affect the recipe, that is not how they work.

 What this is not
 ================